nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ### Training on the new system

-Practice staff should receive [additional] training for the new system and any change in processes.
+Practice staff should receive [training for the new system](/prm-practice-migration/guide/training) during the Cut-over period including training for any changes to practice processes.

 {%- capture lesson_learnt_1 -%}
 __Lesson learnt__ - Remember to include any Clinical staff who may work remotely
 {%- endcapture -%}

 {%- include inset.html content=lesson_learnt_1 accessibility_text="Lesson learnt" markdown=true -%}

 ### Dictionary of Medication and Devices mapping